happyfoxinc/helpstack/README.md

 	Use API key and Auth code for authentication.

-You must note that since the FAQs/KB articles are being fetched from the server, it requires a network connection, in the absence of which your app may not be able to display the FAQs.
-With HelpStack, you can either configure your gear to fetch KB articles from server or you may provide them locally with a pList file.
-You will have to specify the pList file name when you configure the help desk solution as shown below:

-	yourGear.localArticlePath = @"<FAQs file name>";

 #### 2. ZenDesk gear

 To set up your existing ZenDesk account with HelpStack, just integrate the below lines of code in your AppDelegate.